 This project removed incandescent lighting and most of the fixtures in the Animal Care Unit in Veterinary Medicine.
 Lighting was replaced with LED fixtures and lamps.
 This project was done in conjunction with the Energy Action Plan.

 The fish lab in Toxicology needed a new chiller installed.
 This equipment cools water needed to supply fish tanks used for research.
 The SRF provided funding to cover the difference between a standard chiller and a higher efficiency option.

 The Geology Trace Element Lab has several fume hoods and air exhausts that operate 24/7.
 This type of system requires a substantial amount of energy which is used to heat or cool air to room temperature before it is passed through the room.
 A heat reclaim coil will be installed into this system to transfer heat from the exhaust to the supply air, reducing overall energy use.

 Executive Committee Members

-The SRF is overseen by an Executive Committee which includes:
+The SRF is overseen by an Executive Committee which includes representatives from: